HSLdevcom/digitransit-kubernetes-deploy/README.md

 ## Development guidelines
 NOTE: Guidelines are subject to change as project progresses.

-**template.yml**
-* Template for kubernetes manifests is prvided in /aks-deployment/files.
-Use this to create new configurations for deployments and services.

 **Variables**
 * Use folder *group_vars* for variables that do not vary between deployments or environments, such as the naming convention of resources
+    * In folder *group_vars*, use file *all* for generic variables (e.g. Resource Group namings, variables related to subscription etc.)

 * Use folder *env_vars* for variables that DO vary between deployments or environments, such as the number of nodes in an AKS cluster

-* In folder *group_vars*, use file *all* for generic variables (e.g. Resource Group namings, variables related to subscription etc.)

-**Kubernetes definitions**
+**Kubernetes manifest definitions**
-* Use a similar folder structure as currently with https://github.com/HSLdevcom/digitransit-mesos-deploy/tree/master/digitransit-azure-deploy
-    * All deployment definitions go under one role (to be specified)
-    * Create a separate YAML file for deploying each service (folder to be specified)
+* Reside under /roles/aks-apply/files/
+    * Use assets directory for files that should always be the same in both environments
+    * Use environment named directories for rest of files that are or can be different in each environment
+    * template.yml in the root defines a basic structure for a manifest

 * By default use Kubernetes YAML's for service and deployment definitions instead of Helm charts